-- o.44 The formula for the competition is as follows. - 1.
-The relay formula applies to all weapons. - 2.
+- 1. The relay formula applies to all weapons. - 2.
 The three fencers of one team fence the three fencers of the opposing team (9 relay bouts). - 3.
 The bouts of each match have to be fought in the following order: